laura-olivia-felder/QMGsurvey/README.md

 ### How to use QMGsurvey?

+## The Files

 The file QMGsurvey.wl represents the main package of this software.
-It collacts the methods that allow the investigation of a given matrix configuration.
+It collects the methods that allow the investigation of a given matrix configuration.
 The file QMGxX.wl can be used to construct points in target space and matrix configurations (the SU(3) matrices are constructed based on https://arxiv.org/abs/0908.3864 by Richard Shurtleff).

 The folder examples contains many examples, demonstrating and explaining the usage of QMGsurvey.wl and QMGxX.wl.

 In order to use QMGsurvey.wl and QMGxX.wl, these have to be imported into a Mathematica notebook or similar.

+## Documentation

 For further documentation, see https://github.com/laurinjfelder/QMGsurvey/wiki.